ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 Once a guardian is assigned, if there is a spouse or unmarried partner for the guardian simulant (reference person and spouse/unmarried partner ONLY), then include both as guardians.
 Otherwise only include the one as a guardian.
+If there are multiple spouse/unmarried partner options, select one at random.

 **For a simulant who is below 24 and in GQ at college:**